koin4dapp/koin4kontrak/README.md

 printhex(&result, sizeof(result)); //transaction ID
 ```

-If a smart contract issue several inline synchronous execution actions, then all of the action will execute within the same transaction as the original action, so they share the same parameter values.
+If a smart contract issue several inline synchronous execution actions, then all of the action will execute within the same transaction as the original action and all actions in a transaction will execute in a same block, so they share the same parameter values.
 The code snipped is:

 ```
 auto s = read_transaction(nullptr,0);